Lebuh Pantai

 Late 19th Century to turn of 20th Century

-As we move south, the character of Beach Street evolved.
-As we approached Che Em Lane, it started to develop a Subcontinent character, which comes into full blast at Market Street, one of the main streets of Penang's Little India.
-Continuing south, past the Chulia Street junction, Beach Street enters the heart of the Chinese commercial district.
-This is where the Chinese traders had their trading offices and warehouses, and this continues till today.
 Until Victoria Street was created just before the 20th Century, many of those Chinese shophouses on the seaward side of Beach Street extended right to the shore in the form of godowns.
 These were cut short by the creation of Victoria Street.

 Between 1786 and today (late 2008), Beach Street has existed for over two hundred years, yet almost half of that time, it remained an unpaved road.
 It was only in 1894 that a short section of Beach Street, between Union Street and Bishop Street were tarred, the first road in Penang to receive such a treatment.
-It was an expensive endeavour not to be implemented for another 10 years.
+It was an expensive endeavour not to be implemented for another ten years.

 Also around the same time, Beach Street was widened.
 The widening came to an abrupt stop where the Ghee Hiang biscuit company is located.
 There was no clear explanation why the widening stopped there, except perhaps the section beyond that point belonged to the Chinese who objected to demolishing their shop front for the widening.